-Fiscal Year 2017 and Beyond...
+Fiscal Year 2018 and Beyond...

-The goals and objectives for Fiscal Years 2012-2016 are the foundation of the Department of Mental Health's Strategic Plan.
+The goals and objectives for Fiscal Years 2013-2017 are the foundation of the Department of Mental Health's Strategic Plan.
 However, long-range planning is an essential component of any strategic plan.
-This section includes generalized objectives for Fiscal Year 2017 and beyond.
-With the successful completion of short-term objectives, it is expected that these longer-range objectives will become more specific as the time to implement them moves closer.
+This section includes generalized objectives for Fiscal Year 2018 and beyond.
+With the successful completion of short-term objectives, it is expected that these longer-range objectives will become more specific as the time for implementation them moves closer.